10th-street-media/Federama/docs/ROADMAP.md

 + Admin can do basic site configuration
 + Users can modify their profiles and change passwords
 + Posts can be edited or deleted.
-+ Pages can be created, editied, and deleted.
++ Pages can be created, edited, and deleted.
 + Messages can be created and sent to users on the same instance
 + Nodeinfo
 + RSS and Atom feeds for site and for users.